-For others it’s to escape social unrest and get away from a toxic situation back home.
+For some local nomads it’s to escape social unrest and get away from a toxic situation back home.

 If in the end, after all this, you decide not to become a nomad –at least you gave it an honest, hard look.
 There’s absolutely no shame in taking a pass, you can always pick this up in a few years, or not at all.
 Although by my guess, we’ll all be working nomads one day in one form or another.

 If you do decide to move forward with your dream lifestyle, I have one more article for you to read: How to Handle Criticism for Deciding to Become a Digital Nomad.

 It’s a timely read if you’re about to go through with it.